superstes/growautomation/docs/source/basic/bugs.rst

 Basic
 =====

-Note the following in the ticket email:
+Note the following in the ticket:

 - What action did you perform as the error occurred? (*if any*)
 - Export the current config and attach it to the issue/ticket: